lee-zhg/intro-to-docker/lab2.md

     ```sh
     $ docker container stop <container ID>

     <container ID>
     ```

 3. Remove the stopped containers

-`docker system prune` is a really handy command to clean up your system.
-It will remove any stopped containers, unused volumes and networks, and dangling images.

     ```sh
     $ docker system prune

     WARNING!
 This will remove:
         - all stopped containers
         - all volumes not used by at least one container